onetep-devel/documentation/hfx.rst

 calculates total (electronic + ionic core) atom-centered multipoles.
 Also calculated are the total multipoles of the system (e.g.. the molecular dipole or quadrupole), suitably averaged over all the atoms that were part of the SWRI.
-For non 10000 neutral molecules the value of the dipole depends on the point where it is calculated (similarly for higher multipoles), and so the total multipoles are calculated *at a reference point* of your choosing.
+For non-neutral molecules the value of the dipole depends on the point where it is calculated (similarly for higher multipoles), and so the total multipoles are calculated *at a reference point* of your choosing.